joshbegley/nyt-latest/README.md

 `Pentagon Press Secretary John Kirby briefs the media in the Pentagon Briefing Room.`\
 https://nytimes.com/video/us/100000007979888/kirby-pentagon-live-video.html?searchResultPosition=2

-**Pentagon acknowledges the Aug.
+**Pentagon acknowledges Aug.
 29 drone strike in Afghanistan was a tragic mistake that killed 10 civilians.**\
-`The findings of the inquiry by the military’s Central Command eerily mirrored a New York Times investigation of video evidence, along with interviews with more than a dozen of the driver’s co-workers and family members in Kabul.`\
+`The findings of the inquiry mirrored a New York Times investigation of video evidence, along with interviews with more than a dozen of the driver’s co-workers and family members in Kabul.`\
 https://nytimes.com/2021/09/17/us/politics/pentagon-drone-strike-afghanistan.html?searchResultPosition=3

 **A Wedding Dish Worthy of Weeknight**\